raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 --- hint ---

-The size of this picture is being controlled by the `width` attribute:
+Here's an `img` tag with a `width` attribute:

 ```html
   <img src="tito.png" alt="Tito the dog" width="100px" />
 ```

-Below, the `width` attribute has been removed and the size is controlled by the CSS class instead:
+When you remove the `width` attribute and control the size with the CSS class instead, it looks like this:

 ```html
   <img src="tito.png" class="smallPictures" alt="Tito the dog" />